 The Fantail Goldfish are very beginner-friendly, suitable for all levels of fishkeeping due to them not requiring extra care like some of the other fancy Goldfish.
 Much like the majority of fancies, these Fantails are too slow and lethargic to be kept with the single-tails.

 These Goldfish are certainly one of the more unique on the list, bred specifically to have an incredibly large, round, and golf ball-like body and thick scales.
 The drawback is that the heavy and extensive breeding program has caused this to not be very hardy at all, meaning that they will likely pick up fatal diseases if the water isn't regularly cleaned to pristine quality.
+Something to be mindful of when your goldfish is lying down at the bottom of the tank facing downwards, is that they are likely sleeping, but could have contracted an illness or disease, so, it is advised to closely monitor your fish when this happens.

 Their body shape has been changed and altered so frequently over the years that a lot of them will acquire swim bladder issues.
 Usually, the swim bladder will spot functioning altogether if untreated.